thinktecture/relayserver/docs/configuration.md

 available, thus automatically created tenants need to be manually deleted when they are not needed/wanted anymore.

+### Require authentication

+If a tenant has `RequireAuthentication` enabled in the database, the RelayServer only relays when the request contains an access token from it's own issuer and audience (e.g., it comes from a connector).
+In any other case it returns 401.

 ## Connector

 The `RelayConnectorOptions` type provides the main configuration for the connector.
 These